U.S. Route 85: New Mexico

-For concurrencies of interstate, US routes, and routes of different levels of significance, the New Mexico Department of Transportation's policy is to sign only the route of greater significance, while leaving the route of lesser significance unsigned.
+For concurrencies of Interstate, US Routes, and routes of different levels of significance, the New Mexico Department of Transportation's policy is to sign only the route of greater significance, while leaving the route of lesser significance unsigned.
 Consistent with this policy, NMDOT has removed US 85 from its route logs, but the American Association of State Highway and Transportation Officials (AASHTO) retains US 85 on a concurrent alignment with I-10 and I-25 to maintain continuity with signed segments in Texas and Colorado.
+Many mapmakers, such as the American Automobile Association, Rand McNally and Google Maps follow AASHTO's practice and still sign US 85 along its concurrent stretches with the respective Interstates.

 Colorado

-US 85 enters Colorado from New Mexico concurrent with I-25 but is not signed.
-US 85 leaves I-25 at Exit 128 and follows Santa Fe Avenue through Fountain before turning west briefly onto Lake Avenue, then turning north following Nevada Avenue through Colorado Springs before rejoining I-25 at Exit 148.
-Approaching the south side of Denver, US 85 again leaves I-25 at Exit 184.
-From there it heads west and north as a two lane rural highway.
+US 85 enters Colorado from New Mexico concurrent with I-25 and US 87 but is not signed.
+US 85 leaves I-25 at exit 128 and follows Santa Fe Avenue through Fountain before turning west briefly onto Lake Avenue, then turning north following Nevada Avenue through Colorado Springs before rejoining I-25 at exit 148.
+Approaching the south side of Denver, US 85 again leaves I-25 at exit 184.
+From there it heads west and north as a two-lane rural highway.
 It becomes an expressway near Chatfield Reservoir and the southern Denver suburbs of Littleton and Englewood, where it is commonly known as Santa Fe Drive.
 It continues north through Denver for a few miles before once again joining with I-25 at mile marker 207.
-There it becomes a concurrency with US 87 as well as I-25 and heads north through downtown Denver.
-At exit 214, US 85 turns east and becomes a concurrency with I-70 and US 6 for about a mile where it exits with U.S. 6 and heads northeast through Commerce City.
+There it runs concurrently with US 87 as well as I-25 and heads north through downtown Denver.
+At exit 214, US 85 turns east and runs concurrently with I-70 and US 6 for about a mile where it exits with US 6 and heads northeast through Commerce City.
 In just a few miles the US 6/US 85 concurrency merges with I-76 at mile marker 9.
 They travel concurrently for 3 mi until exit 12 when US 85 becomes an expressway and continues north out of the Denver area through Brighton.
 From there it parallels I-25 for about 75 mi passing through Fort Lupton, Platteville, LaSalle, Evans, Greeley, Eaton, Ault, Pierce, and Nunn before crossing into Wyoming.